uhray/boilerplate/README.md

 ## Uhray Node JS Boilerplate

-We have created a simple boilerplate to get projects up and running quickly and to g set teh stage for easy development without restricting freedom.
+We have created a simple boilerplate to get projects up and running quickly and to set the stage for easy development without restricting freedom.

 ## Quick Start